-LATEST GRAPEVINE REPORT FROM BRADFIELD PARISH COUNCIL CHAIR CLLR.
+LATEST GRAPEVINE REPORT (OCTOBER/NOVEMBER) FROM BRADFIELD PARISH COUNCIL CHAIR CLLR.
 K. WYNN:

 Telephone Kiosk at the Stranger's Home

-We are planning to hold another litter pick on Saturday 3rd of October, we will meet at 9:30am in the Village Hall car park for a 10am start, we look forward to seeing as many of you there as possible!
+There will be a litter pick on Saturday 3rd of October, we will meet at 9:50am in the Village Hall car park for a 10am start, we look forward to seeing as many of you there as possible!

 Chairman of Bradfield Parish Council

 The report can be downloaded in PDF format here.

 Previous reports can be downloaded by following the links below: